joshbegley/nyt-latest/previous.md

 ``\
 https://nytimes.com/issue/todayspaper/2025/09/27/todays-new-york-times

-**Fever's flaws are exposed in the WNBA semifinals as they face elimination**\
+**Fever's flaws are exposed in WNBA semifinals as they face elimination**\
 `Injuries have hampered the Fever.
-But so have some questionable front office decisions.`\
+But so have some questionable front-office decisions.`\
 https://nytimes.com/athletic/6667314/2025/09/27/indiana-fever-wnba-semifinals-loss/

 **A year on from Muriel Furrer’s death, is cycling’s attitude to safety shifting?**\